-The Complete Guide to the Benefits of the Amex Fine Hotels & Resorts Program
+The complete guide to the benefits of the American Express Fine Hotels & Resorts programme

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-One fantastic benefit enjoyed by cardholders of The Platinum Card from American Express UK is access to a luxury hotel booking system called Fine Hotels & Resorts (FHR).
+The Platinum Card from American Express and its business version, the American Express Business Platinum Card, offer dozens of travel-related perks for cardholders.
+One of the most valuable benefits is access to a luxury hotel booking system called Fine Hotels & Resorts (FHR).

-The FHR program allows Amex Platinum cardholders to book a stay at more than 1,000 luxury hotels worldwide at a rate very close to the best flexible rate.
+The FHR programme allows Amex Platinum and Business Platinum cardholders to book a stay at more than 1,100 luxury hotels worldwide at a rate very close to the best flexible rate.
 And instead of just a typical stay, FHR bookings also come with a host of extra benefits for free:

 - Unique property amenity, such as a spa or food and beverage credit.

 An FHR booking can be made either on the phone or via the FHR web portal.
 It could be worth finding a deal that suits you online and then calling up Amex Travel with the exact details.
 Sometimes the prices over the phone offered by an agent can be cheaper.

 Because of the slew of benefits that come with booking through FHR are so valuable, it can sometimes be worth paying a little more for your nightly rate in order to take advantage of the savings.
 And with travel beginning to resume, it could be a good time to book that holiday stay now.

 Let’s break down the list of benefits individually.